Corn-Dogs/Corn-Dogs.github.io/README.md

 > Use this section to  keep track of the resources you reference.
 You must include a link with a short description of how you used it.

+Design changes:
+    I decided to change the colour pallete because the range of colours was too big for me and was quite random.
+I decided to change it to plainly white, black, and some beigey colour.

 1. I used https://www.w3schools.com/css/css_dropdowns.asp to understand dropdowns and help with the menu dropdown on the title page.